-As Amish Leave Farming For Other Work Some Leave Their Homestead
+As Amish Leave Farming For Other Work, Some Leave Their Homestead

 Over the past couple of years, Strasburg Township's zoning office in Pennsylvania found itself fielding more and more requests from Amish to house horses on residential lots.